Torey Krug

-Torey Krug (/kruːg/ KROOG; born April 12, 1991) is an American professional ice hockey defenseman currently playing for the St. Louis Blues of the National Hockey League.
+Torey Krug (/kruːg/ KROOG; born April 12, 1991) is an American professional ice hockey defenseman under contract with the St. Louis Blues of the National Hockey League (NHL).
 Krug previously played for the Boston Bruins from 2012 to 2020.

 Being undrafted, he played NCAA hockey at Michigan State University, also playing for the Indiana Ice of the United States Hockey League (USHL), winning the Clark Cup with the latter, the team's first-ever title.

 In 2012, Krug was named the CCHA Player of the Year, and was a finalist for the Hobey Baker Award.

 Playing career

 Amateur

 As a young child, Krug played in the 2003 Quebec International Pee-Wee Hockey Tournament with the Detroit Honeybaked minor ice hockey team.
 He was hosted by the Avoine family in Québec City during the 10 days of the tournament.
 He later played for the Belle Tire midget program in Michigan, and Krug skated in 59 regular season games for the Indiana Ice of the United States Hockey League (USHL), notching 47 points.
 Although he was undrafted into the USHL, Krug was extended an invitation by coach Jeff Blashill to try out for the Ice, eventually making the team.
 Krug also skated in 13 Clark Cup playoff games with seven points before capturing the championship.
 He was a member of the USHL All-Rookie Team and set the Indiana Ice record for points in a season by a defenseman in 2008–09.

 Krug arrived at Michigan State University in the fall of 2009, and was initially slotted as a fifth or sixth defenseman on the roster.
 During the 2009–10 season, Krug was voted to the CCHA's All-Rookie Team.
 After skating in all 38 games, he finished the season second on the team in rookie scoring and led all CCHA first-year defensemen in scoring.
 Krug quickly gained a reputation as one of the CCHA's most offensive performers, and in advance of his sophomore season, was elected captain of the Spartans.
 As a sophomore, Krug was named to the First Team All-CCHA, and was voted the CCHA's Top Offensive Defenseman (he was the CCHA's top-scoring defenseman that year).
 In 2011–12, he was named to the All-CCHA Team for the second time, and was named a CCHA Player of the Year and Hobey Baker Award finalist.
 During the season, Krug was the top scoring defenseman in the CCHA, and shared the CCHA conference scoring title with Notre Dame's T. J. Tynan (29 points), becoming the first defenseman in the league to win a scoring title since Western Michigan's Wayne Gagner in 1986–87.

 As the result of his accomplishments with Michigan State, Krug was among collegiate hockey's most sought-after free agents when he signed with the Boston Bruins in 2012.